Akatsuki667/holbertonschool-low_level_programming/variadic_functions/README.md

 1-print_numbers.c : Write a function that prints numbers, followed by a new line.
 - If separator is NULL, don’t print it

+2-print_strings.c : Write a function that prints strings, followed by a new line.
+- If separator is NULL, don’t print it
+- If one of the string is NULL, print (nil) instead